DhurimZz/MyPortfolio/README.md

 # MyPortfolio
-avilable: only by phone (I am also working on fixing it for desktop as well) language:C#(.Net Core MVC)
+available: only by phone (I am also working on fixing it for desktop as well) language:C#(.Net Core MVC)